squee1945/pillar-service/README.md

 ## Generate a webhook event

-Currently, only the creation of a release triggers handling, so on the repository where you installed the GitHub app, create a new release.
+Currently, only commenting on a pull request with the specific command `/pillar populate-pr` will cause any activity.

-You should see the webhook event hit your Cloud Run logs, then see a runner started in Cloud Build.
+You should see the webhook event hit your Cloud Run logs and the Cloud Run service will run the ADK.
+Depending on the prompt, you will likely see Artifact Registry repositories created and Cloud Build builds kicked off.